-- Superintendent's Personnel Report Mrs. Reed updated the committee on this month's Personnel Report. - Open Positions Mrs. Reed updated the committee on the district's current open positions.
+- Superintendent's Personnel Report Mrs. Reed reviewed this month's Personnel Report.
+She noted that high school science position is being filled with a long-term substitute for the remainder of the school year and studied to determine if it will be filled permanently for the 24-25 school year. - Open Positions Mrs. Reed reviewed the current open positions.